andrew/ultimate-awesome/README.md

 - [awesome-web3](https://github.com/thomasboni/awesome-web3) - A curated list of awesome Web3 documentation, podcast, libraries, guides, blogs, and other resources.
 Join the revolution 🌊.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
 - [awesome](https://github.com/xfbs/awesome) - My personal collection of awesome projects, links, books.
+- [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-processing](https://github.com/zakarialaoui10/awesome-processing) - Processing is a flexible software sketchbook and a language for learning how to code.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
 There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.
 - [banano-awesome](https://github.com/zh/banano-awesome) - BANANO currency related resources - documents, sites, projects etc. .
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.